 An initial assessment will be carried out by one of our speech and language therapists.
 This will highlight any worries and difficulties concerning communication and speech.
 It will also provide a chance for you to share any concerns you may have, and allow you to discuss what you would like to work on and improve.

 How do I arrange a speech and language therapy assessment?

 A physical disability may affect the muscles which are used to produce speech.
-This may lead to someone having difficulties with their speech production.
+This may lead to someone having difficulties with their speech production and also their eating, drinking and swallowing.
 A speech and language therapist will offer alternative methods of speech production if needed, or implement a therapy programme to strengthen the muscles which are needed for speech.
-If you feel you and your child will benefit from speech and language therapy please email email@example.com or call 0330 0885 643.
+To arrange an appointment with one of our speech and language therapists please email firstname.lastname@example.org or call 0330 0885 643.